-Source: Hazus 2.1
+Source: Hazus 2.1 \All \$values are in thousands

-All \$values are in thousands
+\\Loss ratio is the sum of structural and nonstructural damage divided by the entire building inventory value within a county

-Loss ratio is the sum of structural and nonstructural damage divided by the entire building inventory value within a county hazard shaking grids developed by the U.S. Geological Survey (USGS) for the National Seismic Hazard Maps that are included with HAZUS-MH.
+Likewise, SEMA developed a second scenario which incorporated a 2% probability of exceedance in 50 years.
+This model was to demonstrate a worst-case scenario.
+This scenario is equivalent to the 2,500-year earthquake scenario in HAZUS-MH.
+The methodology is based on probabilistic seismic hazard shaking grids developed by the U.S. Geological Survey (USGS) for the National Seismic Hazard Maps that are included with HAZUS-MH.
 The USGS updated this mapping in 2014.
 Figure 3.22 illustrates direct economic loss to buildings.
 Dent County, including all participating jurisdictions, is anticipated to lose between \$700,000 and \$200,000,000 in a 50-year scenario.
 Figure 3.23 provides estimates of peak ground acceleration and spectral acceleration (ground shaking potential) at intervals of 0.3 and 1.0 seconds, respectively which have a two percent probability of exceedance in the next 50 years.
 These acceleration events have a 2% probability of exceedance in the next 50 years.
 A 7.7 magnitude earthquake was utilized in this scenario, which is typically utilized for New Madrid fault planning scenarios in Missouri.
 Furthermore, this pattern of shaking can be seen in with corresponding potential for damage and areas with soils potentially susceptible to liquefaction.
 Dent County, including all participating jurisdictions, is estimated to have peak ground acceleration between 14 percent and 30 percent.